d3netxer/population-datasets/README.md

 The GHSL proposes a new way to map, analyze, and monitor human settlements and the urbanization in the 21st century.
 GHSL integrates several available sources reporting about the global human settlement phenomena, with new information extracted from available remotely sensed (RS) imagery.
 So far, the GHSL is the largest and most complete known experiment on automatic image information retrieval using high and very high remotely sensed image data input.
 The GHSL automatic image information extraction workflow integrates multi-resolution (0.5m-10m) multi-platform, multi-sensor (pan, multispectral), and multi-temporal image data.

+The first version of the public GHSL platform is only experimental and is delivering a small subset of the information layers currently under test in the internal GHSL platform prototype.

 ##Global Urban Footprint
 ###http://www.dlr.de/eoc/en/desktopdefault.aspx/tabid-9628/16557_read-40454/
 ####description:In this framework, the objective of the “Global Urban Footprint” (GUF) project is the worldwide mapping of settlements with unprecedented spatial resolution of 0.4 arcsec (~12 m).
 A total of 180 000 TerraSAR-X and TanDEM-X scenes have been processed to create the GUF.